Market Overview

 Charlottesville has the shorter commute to downtown at ~10 minutes vs ~60 minutes.
 Charlottesville has no direct Metro access.
 Warrenton has no direct Metro access.

-Both cities are popular with families.
 Charlottesville is a college town centered around the University of Virginia, with a walkable downtown, vibrant arts scene, and proximity to the Blue Ridge Mountains and Virginia wine country.
 Warrenton is the county seat of Fauquier County, known for its equestrian culture, charming Old Town, and rolling countryside.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.